 The purpose of a supervision agreement is to come to a mutual agreement on the structure of the doctoral phase.
 This creates a transparent and reliable basis for supervision for both the doctoral candidate as well as the supervisor.
-Creating a dialog on expectations and ideas regarding both sides of the agreement helps to prevent disappointments and misunderstandings for both parties by identifying and clearing up discrepancies early on.
+Creating a dialog on expectations and ideas helps to prevent disappointments and misunderstandings for both parties by identifying and clearing up discrepancies early on.

 In order to support doctoral candidates and supervisors with drafting a supervision agreement, GYR has developed guidelines that can be used as motivation and a framework for orientation.

-Guidelines for a supervision agreement at JGU (PDF, in German, to be translated)
+Guidelines for a supervision agreement at JGU (PDF, in English)

 Supervision agreement template (editable Word document, in English)